hmcts/cnp-module-postgres/README.md

 psql "sslmode=require host=${POSTGRES_HOST} dbname=${DB_NAME} user=${DB_USER}"
 ```

-_Note: it's also possible to tunnel the connection to your own machine and use other tools to log in, IntelliJ database tools works, pgAdmin doesn't due to a hardcoded password length limit._
+_Note: it's also possible to tunnel the connection to your own machine and use other tools to log in, IntelliJ database tools works, pgAdmin 4 works with a workaround for the password field length limit, when creating a new connection untick the "Connect now?" option and don't set the password, save the connection, afterwards when trying to connect a newly created db connection, the password pop up will accept the long password token generated._

 <details>